 Bedtime Routine At Six To 18 Months

-Once your baby is six months old, you can establish a clear bedtime routine they will understand.
+Once your baby is six months old, you can establish a clear bedtime routine that they will understand.
 For example:

 The most difficult thing for parents during this stage is the conflicting advice they receive about letting a baby “cry it out” or, instead, being immediately responsive so their child is secure.
-One person will say crying it out is cruel and teaches your child that you don’t care.
+One person will say crying it out is cruel, and teaches your child that you don’t care.
 Another person will say that going to your child immediately creates a child who demands instant attention.

 There is no definitive answer.